-Image display for IRAF running in the OpenWindows environment is provided by ximtool or a comparable IRAF-compatible display server.
-The current ximtool program provides a basic display capability, including programmed access from the IRAF environment to load images, interactive windowing of the display, pseudocolor, an interactive image cursor readback capability, zoom and pan, a variety of frame buffer sizes, independent frame buffer and display window sizing, up to four frames, each with its own state, programmable frame blink, hardcopy capability and image load/save features. ximtool runs as a display server, meaning that it sits idle most of the time, waiting for some client, e.g., IRAF, to send it an image to be displayed via some form of interprocess communication.
+Image display for IRAF running in the X11 environment is provided by XImtool or a comparable IRAF-compatible display server (e.g. SAOimage).
+The current XImtool program provides a basic display capability, including programmed access from the IRAF environment to load images, interactive windowing of the display, pseudocolor, an interactive image cursor readback capability, zoom and pan, a variety of frame buffer sizes, independent frame buffer and display window sizing, up to four frames, each with its own state, and programmable frame blink. ximtool runs as a display server, meaning that it sits idle most of the time, waiting for some client, e.g., IRAF, to send it an image to be displayed via some form of interprocess communication.

 To use ximtool from within IRAF one must define the logical device and enable image cursor input.
 For example, cl> reset stdimage = imt512 would configure IRAF and ximtool for use with a 512 pixel square frame buffer (image display image memory).
 A variety of frame buffer sizes are predefined; see the imtoolrc file (normally in /usr/local/lib) for a complete list of possible configurations or use the IRAF gdevices command.
-Also see §2.2.6.2 for information on configuring new frame buffers.